 OTA's Expanded Focus on Life Sciences, Medical Products, Renewable Energy and Nanotechnology

 Governor Deval Patrick's signing of 2008 legislation that launched the $1Billion biotech initiative underscored the importance of the life sciences industry to Massachusetts' economy.
 OTA had been working with life sciences firms since 2005 when the Executive Office of Energy and Environmental Affairs, in partnership with the Executive Office of Economic Development and Massachusetts Biotech Council, established a program to support the sector.
 As part of the initiative, OTA convened workshops to help local regulators understand the industry's environmental impacts.
 Workshops were conducted around two matrices that were based on existing industry permitting experience.
 Later, OTA was designated by the Massachusetts Biotechnology Council as the state's lead agency for providing technical assistance to biotechnology companies and the office held permit training workshops in several cities.
-OTA is planning a 2009 "Green Chemistry" conference for the life sciences industry that will include sessions on process improvements, cleaner production strategies, and resource conservation.
+In 2009, OTA held a “Green Chemistry” conference for the life sciences industry that included sessions on process improvements, cleaner production strategies, and resource conservation.

 Medical devices represent a prominent segment of the life sciences industry.
 In recent years, OTA published an "Environmental Guide for the Medical Device Industry in Massachusetts" intended to reduce environmental barriers and liabilities that hinder sector development.
 The guide is tailored to meet the unique needs of medical device manufacturers.
 It identifies pollution prevention concepts, resources and tools; identifies relevant environmental requirements and issues, and offers compliance assistance and guidance.